Year 9 Options

 - ✓ For a degree in English, universities often look for applicants to have a GCSE in a Modern Foreign Language.

-- ✓ A grade B in Maths and sometimes Science is often required for a degree in Psychology.
+- ✓ A higher grade in Maths and sometimes Science is often required for a degree in Psychology.

 Many courses at university level build on knowledge gained whilst at school.
 For this reason, some university courses require you to have studied a particular subject already.
 For example, for general engineering degrees, mathematics and physics are typically essential A-level qualifications.